Post by Still Standing Contributor Megan Harris

 And I failed.

-Your words won’t help, your arms around my brokeness might ease some of the pain.
-You don’t know, unless you know.
+Your words won’t help, your arms around my brokenness might ease some of the pain.
+You don’t know unless you know.
 And if you do?
 Bless you, my friend.
 And if you don’t?
 Tread lightly.
-She’s already beating herself up and in a battle you will never understand.
+She’s already beating herself up and in a battle, you will never understand.

 I love my boys.

 I’m sorry.
 If love could have saved you, you’d be beside me right now.
 If hope was enough I’d be watching you grow.
 If I knew what I could have done differently to change the outcome, I would in a second.

 But that’s the thing about life.
 Sometimes things happen for no reason.
 Sometimes pain is your constant companion in a vicious cycle of what could I have done differently?